Anthony-Rama/Anthony-Rama/README.md

 - 🎓 I attend Hofstra Univerity and will be graduating with my Bachelor of Science in Computer Science in **May 2024**

-- 🔭 I’m currently building a mobile application that will connect and control a rock climbing board for my **Senior Design Project**
+- 🔭 I’m currently building a mobile application that will welcome and connect all climbers of all skill level to the sport for my **Senior Design Project**

 - 🌱 I’m currently learning about **Artificial Intelligence & Machine Learning**